PotHix/pothix.github.com/content/post/stats-jun-2017.md

 they only send weekly emails, but I will try to keep this metric for a while.

-Here are my stats for this month:
+My stats for this month:

 + **34156** words written (**26914** last month)
 + **634** corrections made (**243** last month)